 Central Minnesota Skywarn

-The Saint Cloud Amateur Radio Club is the host of the Central Minnesota Skywarn program under the Emergency Communications Committee supervised by the Board of Directors.
+The Saint Cloud Amateur Radio Club is the host of the Central Minnesota Skywarn program under the Director Of Emergency Communications.
 Central Minnesota Skywarn currently serves Stearns County via the SCARC Emergency Services Repeater, and Benton County via the Benton County Emergency Services Repeater.

 Please Contact Us Here for more information.